EPPI-Centre/ER4/ERCentralAPI/IntegrationTests/Integration Tests README.md

     }
 }
 ```
 What the code above does is define APITalkMethod1, APITalkMethod2 for the class `IntegrationTest`, which all tests inherit from.
-Thus, APITalkMethod1, 2, etc... become available to ALL TESTS, but are defined where they were first needed, which has the advantage of making them visible from at least the tests that "needed" such methods for the first time.
+Thus, APITalkMethod1, 2, etc... become available to ALL TESTS, but are defined where they were first needed, which has the advantage of making their source code directly visible from at least the tests that "needed" such methods for the first time.

 Thus, when writing a different story, or even a new "atomic test", the code to hit a given endpoint will already be present and usable.
-When writing a new test, we'll need check if code to hit a given endpoint already exists, which can be done via a `find all (current project)` for the API endpoint url, such as `api/Duplicates/FetchGroupDetails`.
+When writing a new test, we'll need to check if code to hit a given endpoint already exists, which can be done via a `find all (current project)` for the API endpoint url, such as `api/Duplicates/FetchGroupDetails`.

 Moreover, when we write _any kind_ of test (atomic or story-like) we **want to always create such "APITalkMethods" as members of the `IntegrationTest` abstract class**.
 This is because by doing so, we automatically make these methods available for future tests and stories.